 I still insist on total transparency though, so I will always let my audience know how I’ve booked a hotel or flight and I will never accept an invitation of a complimentary stay or flight that comes with any strings or editorial control attached.

-The simplest way to get free perks is to book hotels via a Luxury Travel Agent.
+The simplest way to get free perks is to book hotels via a luxury travel agency like The Luxury Traveller!

 - $100 USD hotel credit